bob2314/segment-chromeextension/README.md

 ![See what exactly is tracked](/screenshots/segment-plugin-pic-2.jpg?raw=true "See what exactly is tracked")

 ## How to get the extension

-Go to [Chrome Web Store](https://chrome.google.com/webstore/detail/segment-event-tracker/hbanigoffkilibdakdmmlgefndpjmajl) and press the "Add to Chrome" button.
+OriginalGo to [Chrome Web Store](https://chrome.google.com/webstore/detail/segment-event-tracker/hbanigoffkilibdakdmmlgefndpjmajl) and press the "Add to Chrome" button.

 ## How to get started hacking
 - Clone the repository